-Communication and Participation for the Societal Transformation towards the Bioeconomy (BioKompass)
+Communication and Participation for the Societal Transformation towards the Bioeconomy (BioKompass)#

 - Facilitating the participatory development of a deeper, comprehensive understanding of a bio-based economy by producing visions of a future bioeconomy with the help of a scenario process involving experts and various stakeholders.
-The future visions will be used during the course of the project to promote broad public perception of the Bioeconomy and to link it to concrete ideas and topic areas.
+The future visions were used during the course of the project to promote broad public perception of the Bioeconomy and to link it to concrete ideas and topic areas.

 - Promoting the participatory development of educational content through a framework of Science Days (Talent Schools), Experience Days, and a high school level seminar course.